wconrad/ftpd/doc/rfc-compliance.md

 <pre>
 FTP bounce protection
-Restruct PASV/PORT to non-priv. ports     No      --- Disconnect after so many wrong auths.
+Restrict PASV/PORT to non-priv. ports     No      --- Disconnect after so many wrong auths.
 No      --- Delay on invalid password                 No      --- Per-source IP limit                       No      ---